josquin-research-project/jrp-scores/README.md

 *prolation*.
 When music is in prolation between parts, a whole note in one part will have the same duration has a half-note in another part for example.
 The ```*rscale``` rhythmic-scaling interpretation will also be used in these cases.
-Applying that rhythmic-scaling will cause a part to be displayed in the original rhythmic values (i.e., reverse the resolution of the prolation).
+All parts in the data have a 1:1 rhythmic scaling for analytic purposes.
+Applying the ```*rscale``` factor will cause a part to be displayed in its original rhythmic values (i.e., reverse the resolution of the prolation).

 Triplet brackets are given explicitly in the data using "V" and "Z" characters (this will change in the future).
-Triplet brackets indicate music that was original in colored notation, which was the mensural equivalent of tripets.
-Music in 3 mensuration (an alternate mensural method of showing tuplets) may be represented as modern rhythmic triplets, but will not contain triplet brackets.
+Triplet brackets indicate music that was original in colored notation, which was the mensural equivalent of triplets.
+Music in 3 mensuration (an alternate mensural method of showing triplets) may be represented as modern rhythmic triplets, but will not contain triplet brackets.

 Ligatures are groups of notes with their heads attached to each other which